 Our board of directors and its committees meet regularly throughout the year, and also hold special meetings and act by written consent from time to time.
-The board of directors met four times during the fiscal year ended December 31, 2022.
-The audit committee met nine times during the fiscal year ended December 31, 2022.
-The compensation committee met five times during the fiscal year ended December 31, 2022.
-The nominating and corporate governance committee met four times during the fiscal year ended December 31, 2022.
+The board of directors met five times during the fiscal year ended December 31, 2023.
+The audit committee met nine times during the fiscal year ended December 31, 2023.
+The compensation committee met seven times during the fiscal year ended December 31, 2023.
+The nominating and corporate governance committee met four times during the fiscal year ended December 31, 2023.

-During 2022, each member of our board of directors attended at least 75% of the aggregate of all meetings of our board of directors and all meetings of committees of our board of directors on which such members served that were held during the period in which such director served.
+During 2023, each member of our board of directors attended at least 75% of the aggregate of all meetings of our board of directors and all meetings of committees of our board of directors on which such members served that were held during the period in which such director served except for Mr. Ogawa.
+Mr. Ogawa was appointed to the board of directors in June of 2023 and attended two of the three board meetings that occurred after his appointment.